Mike Bartlett (playwright)

-Michael Bartlett (born 7 October 1980) is an English playwright and screenwriter for film and TV series.
+Michael Frederick Bartlett (born 7 October 1980) is an English playwright and screenwriter for film and TV series.
 His 2015 psychological thriller TV series, Doctor Foster, starring Suranne Jones, won the New Drama award from National Television Awards.
 Bartlett also won Best Writer from the Broadcast Press Guild Awards.
-A BBC TV Film of Bartlett's play King Charles III was broadcast in May 2017 and while critically acclaimed, generated some controversy.
+A BBC TV Film of Bartlett's play King Charles III was broadcast in May 2017 and, while critically acclaimed, generated some controversy.

 Early life

 Bartlett was born on 7 October 1980 in Oxford, England.
-He attended Abingdon School, then studied English and Theatre Studies at the University of Leeds.
+He attended Abingdon School and then studied English and Theatre Studies at the University of Leeds.

 Career

 Early work

+Bartlett initially wanted to be a director, but decided to write plays after perceiving a shortage of plays about the present day.
+He gained a place on the Royal Court Theatre's young writers programme.

-In July 2005, Bartlett took part in the Old Vic's New Voices 24 Hour Plays culminating in the performance of his play Comfort which had to be written and performed in 24 hours.
+In July 2005, Bartlett took part in the Old Vic's New Voices 24 Hour Plays, in which plays had to be written and performed in 24 hours.
+This culminated in the performance of his play Comfort.

 His radio play Not Talking was broadcast by the BBC on Saturday, 29 March 2007.
-The play explored the issues surrounding conscientious objection in the UK during World War II and also at the problems of bullying within the armed forces.
+The play explored the issues surrounding conscientious objection in the UK during World War II and also the problems of bullying within the armed forces.
 The play featured Richard Briers and June Whitfield.

 Bartlett won the 2006 Tinniswood Award for Not Talking and the 2006 Imison Award for a drama by a writer new to radio on 18 October 2007.

 In May 2007, while he held the position of "writer in residence" at the Royal Court Theatre, his play My Child premiered there.

 His play, Artefacts, was performed at The Bush Theatre in London in 2008 before a national tour, produced by new writing specialists Nabokov.
 Also in 2008 he adapted his radio play Love Contract for the Royal Court Theatre.

-In 2009 Bartlett's play Cock premiered at the Royal Court directed by James Macdonald.
+In 2009, Bartlett's play Cock premiered at the Royal Court directed by James Macdonald.
 It won the 2010 Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.